-The non–gynaecological (NG) cytology service at Manchester University NHS Foundation Trust (MFT) is located on the 1st Floor of the Clinical Sciences Building 2 at the Oxford Road campus (ORC).
+The non–gynaecological (NG) cytology service at Manchester University NHS Foundation Trust (MFT) is located on the first floor of Clinical Sciences Building 2 at the Oxford Road Campus (ORC).

-We are staffed by approximately 3.85 WTE consultant cytopathologists, 6.0 WTE BMS with MLA support and provide a diagnostic service to MFT, Trafford General Hospital, the Christie Hospital, other NHS Trusts and general practices.
-We have a consultant led service which provides on-site provisional diagnosis at EBUS clinics and BMS assistance at a wide range of FNA clinics, including adequacy assessment at head and neck clinics at MFT and Trafford General Hospital as well as all types of clinics at the Christie Hospital.
+We are staffed by approximately 3.85 WTE consultant cytopathologists, 6.0 WTE BMS with MLA support and provide a diagnostic service to MFT, Trafford General Hospital, The Christie, other NHS Trusts and general practices.
+We have a consultant-led service which provides on-site provisional diagnosis at EBUS clinics and BMS assistance at a wide range of FNA clinics, including adequacy assessment at head and neck clinics at MFT and Trafford General Hospital as well as all types of clinics at The Christie hospital.

 The department serves many specialised services at MFT including gynaecological, respiratory, head and neck, urological and hepatopancreaticobiliary diagnostic services.
 This unique department is at the forefront of personalised medicine due to our close working relationship with the Manchester Centre for Genomic Medicine based at MFT (ORC) and preparation of a wide range of non-gynaecological cytology samples for molecular testing.

 The NG cytology department is fully ISO 15189:2012 accredited and is an IBMS-approved training centre.
 We are closely associated with the North of England Pathology and Screening Educational Centre (NEPSEC) and provide training to medics and scientific staff and are fully committed to maintaining this accreditation by an established quality management system and standards determined by the Royal College of Pathologists together, with scheduled clinical and quality audits and national guidelines.